Information Flow in Non-Unitary Quantum Cellular Automata

 \section{Examples}

-In the following, the information flow in five different QCA is outlined.
+In the following, the information flow in six different types of QCA is outlined.
 First, the shift map in Sec.~\ref{sec:shift} serves as the standard example of non-local unitary QCA exhibiting non-zero information flow.
-Second, two examples of non-unitary QCA are shown for which $W^\dagger W$ is factorizable: the reset-swap map as well as the dephase-swap map in Sec.'s~\ref{sec:resetswap} and \ref{sec:dephaseswap}.
-Third, the directed amplitude damping channel in Sec.~\ref{sec:amplitudedamping} shows how the current behaves if $W^\dagger W$ is non-factorizable.
-An instance of property \ref{sec:swapsymmetric} is provided by the last example, the asymmetric swap map in Sec.~\ref{sec:asymmetricswap}, and the in integrable models that satisfy the Yang-Baxter equations are studied in the last subsection \ref{sec:integrable}.
+After that, two examples of non-unitary QCA are shown for which $W^\dagger W$ is factorizable: the reset-swap map as well as the dephase-swap map in Sec.'s~\ref{sec:resetswap} and \ref{sec:dephaseswap}.
+Next, the directed amplitude damping channel in Sec.~\ref{sec:amplitudedamping} shows how the current behaves if $W^\dagger W$ is non-factorizable.
+An instance of the property \ref{sec:swapsymmetric} is provided by the asymmetric swap map in Sec.~\ref{sec:asymmetricswap}, and the in integrable models that satisfy the Yang-Baxter equations are studied in the last subsection \ref{sec:integrable}.

 All investigated maps are categorized in Tab.~\ref{tab:examples} according to whether they are local or non-local, unitary or non-unitary, and whether they exhibit a zero or non-zero current.
 The shift map serves as a unique example of a unitary map with non-zero current due to its non-locality property.
 All other listed maps are non-unitary and local.